ekatef/ekatef.github.io/_posts/2021-09-14-hello-world-(-data-science-way-).markdown

 ![tas_ann_adv0016](/assets/tas_ann_adv00164.jpeg){:class="img-responsive"}

 The first thing we may see is that the climate warming is a reality.
 The multi-annual temperature increase during the covered time period is more than 2C target set by the Paris Agreement as the high warming limit… The warming dynamics is quite complicated and an increasing temperature trend is combined with significant year-to-year variations.
 For example, the coldest observed year was 1998 when a warming tendency has still established.
 Which does not prevents the temperature rise during the following years.
-The next local temperature mimimum in 2010 is noticebly warmer as 1998 was.
+The next local temperature minimum in 2010 is noticeable warmer as 1998 was.

- Generally, this natural variability seems to be somewhat quasi-periodical.
-For example, especially hot warm years are observed each 8-10 years.
-Such complicated features are directly related to the big research questions the climate scientists are currently working on.
-But the meteorological records we are looking on right now are the only primary data source for this research.
-In further posts I'm going to demonstrate application of different data science methods to understand climate dynamics and the climate change in more details.
+ The climate natural variability seems to be quasi-periodical.
+For example, especially hot years are observed in Argenmuende each 8-10 years.
+Such oscillations and theirs reasons directly relate to the big research questions of the modern climate science.
+Distinguish between the natural variability features and the climate change is currently one of the biggest challenges.
+However, quite basic data science tools allow to touch the spectral parameters of the ambient temperature getting a feeling of the natural climate variability.
+But that is a little different topic which I hope to show in one of the further posts :)